alvaroassmus/mendATC/README.md

   To deploy the project you must follow the next steps:

-  1. Have the software requirements installed :P
+  1. Have the software requirements installed :P and, the computer must have access to the internet.
   2. Clone or download the project: https://github.com/alvaroassmus/mendATC.git
   3. Go to project folder and run `composer install`, be sure to have all the php dependencies required for laravel project or, it will fail.
   4. Be sure to have the REDIS server up and running.